Aveiro is not quite as romantic as Venice but it’s cool seeing all these little gondolas circling the canals of the city.

 We ended this beautiful day by going for a walk on the beach which is surrounded by beautiful white sand dunes.
 Similar to what we would find back home.

-Familiar sounds of the ocean. 🌊.
+The familiar sound of the ocean. 🌊.
 Can’t get homesick now.
-Too many other things to see.
+Too many other places and things to see.